Subscrio Core API Reference

 migrate | Runs pending database migrations to update the schema to the latest version | Promise<number> |

-verifySchema | Confirms whether the Subscrio schema is already installed and returns the current schema version | Promise<string | null> |
+verifySchema | Confirms whether the Subscrio schema is already installed and returns the current schema version | Promise<string \| null> |

 dropSchema | Removes every table created by Subscrio (for local development resets or automated tests) | Promise<void> |

-close | Closes the shared Drizzle/pg connection pool so Node processes can exit cleanly | Promise<void> |
+close | Closes the database connection pool | Promise<void> |

 Method Reference